 Cllr David Elkin

-David has been an East Sussex County Councillor for 11 years, having been first elected on 5th May 2005.
+David was first elected on 5th May 2005.
 He represents the Eastbourne Sovereign Division.

 He previously worked as a mechanical engineer, before joining a national dairy firm as a milkman – ending up as an area manager.
 He then ran a pub for seven years.